 To make a donation by phone, please call us at:

-To make a donation by mail please send a check to the following address:
+To make a donation by mail, please send a check to:

 “The work of the Foundation results in saving lives in the developing world that would typically never even be at risk in the developed world.
 Touch convenes the public, private, and social sectors in ways that many charities cannot, helping direct the resources, expertise and will of all three toward the mission.”

 Steve Lackey – Managing Producer/Editor Communications, McKinsey & Company, donor through McKinsey’s Gift of Hope campaign

 Workplace Giving: every year approximately $5 billion is contributed to charities in the United States through workplace giving campaigns.
 Employers often match employee donations, multiplying the impact of your gift.
 Touch partners with corporations, such as Goldman Sachs and McKinsey & Company, to create an opportunity for easily accessible giving.
 If you are interested in a workplace giving program please contact Kira Elbert, Chief Development Officer, at email@example.com or 646-573-8318.

 Amazon Smile: When you select Touch Foundation as your charitable organization, Amazon will donate 0.5% of the price of your eligible AmazonSmile purchases to support our programs.

 To learn more about planned giving please contact Kira Elbert, Chief Development Officer, at firstname.lastname@example.org or 646-573-8318.

 Yes.
 Touch Foundation Inc. is a 501(c)(3) non-profit organization and your donation is tax-deductible to the full extent allowed under the law.
 Touch’s tax identification number is 20-1469976.